 Time spent working can be in addition to any time spent on a permitted work placement.

-Once your course has ended, you may work full-time, provided your conditions of stay permit work and you have leave to stay in the UK lawfully under the Tier 4 visa.
+Once your course has ended, you may work full-time, provided your conditions of stay permit work and you have leave to stay in the UK lawfully under your visa.
 This is because period at the end of the course of study is classed as vacation time.

 If, having fully completed the course for which your CAS was assigned, you make an application for new leave under a different visa classification before your existing leave expires, you will be permitted to work full-time, within the limits described above, until your application is decided.